kubedl-io/website/content/docs/recipes/events-persistentcy.md

   logStore: kubedl
 ```

-2.Update the KubeDL Deployment spec to include `--event-storage aliyun-sls` in the startup flag and reference the credentials
+2. Update the KubeDL Deployment spec to include `--event-storage aliyun-sls` in the startup flag and reference the credentials
   via environment variables.

 ```yaml